 The organization administrator must ensure that the application host name is resolvable within and outside the cluster.

-Adding of TLS certificates for Keycloak is not supported on existing clusters deployed using the Container Cloud release earlier than 2.9.0.
+Custom TLS certificates for Keycloak are supported for new and existing clusters originally deployed using Container Cloud 2.9.0 or later.

 Obtain your DNS server name.
 For example,

 Buy or generate a certificate from a certification authority (CA) that contains the following items:

 A full CA bundle including the root and all intermediate CA certificates.

 Your secret key that was used to sign the certificate signing request.
 For example,

 Select the root CA certificate from your CA bundle and add it to